shanujshekhar/Emotion_Recognition/README.md

 Data mining algorithms such as Sampling and Ensembling techniques are used to improve accuracy of the trained model.
 SVM model obtained an accuracy of 78% against testing dataset. …..(dynamic accuracy)

 ## Applications
 Based on this project we have developed two working applications for obtaining real-time feedback.
+- ***Song Detection:***\
 The first application detects the genre of the song with the help of facial expression of the end-user while he/she is listening to song.
+- ***News Reading Expression:***\
 The other application interprets the category of news by reading the facial expression of the user.
 Both these applications give us genuine real-time feedback.